MDAnalysis/RotamerConvolveMD/README.rst

 .. _AUTHORS:
    https://raw.githubusercontent.com/MDAnalysis/RotamerConvolveMD/master/AUTHORS

-This package contains the *MTSL rotamer library R1A_298K* provided by `Gunnar Jeschke`_, which is also published under the GPL with his permission.
+This package contains the *MTSL rotamer library R1A_298K (2011)* and an *updated MTSL rotamer library R1A_298K (povided in 2017)* provided by `Gunnar Jeschke`_, which is also published under the GPL with his permission.
+The updated rotamer library was sent by `Gunnar Jeschke`_ after personal discussion.

 Summary
 =======